The Layoff Lady

 Wallow a Little

 It’s impossible to will yourself into feeling better.
 Sometimes, you need to just sit with an uncomfortable feeling for a while and let it run its course.
 Cry a little.
 Rewatch your favorite movie for the bijillionth time.
 Have a little ice cream.
 Do a puzzle.
 Take a walk.
 Take the afternoon off from your to-do list.
-Some will run their course a bit more quickly than others.
+Some will run their course more quickly than others.

 Research The Problem